kLeitich/P-rated/README.md

-A Django website that someone can submit a
+A Django website that someone can submit a project and user can rate the project.

 ## Getting Started